Major Summit To Address Cybersecurity Challenges And Solutions For The Public Sector

+data-text="Major Summit to Address Cybersecurity Challenges and Solutions for the Public Sector" data-link=" Summit to Address Cybersecurity Challenges and Solutions for the Public Sector" class="whatsapp">Shar Summit explores public-private collaboration for cyber resilience in Africa

-(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> JOHANNESBURG, SOUTH AFRICA - Media OutReach Newswire - 5 March 2024 - In the face of escalating cyber threats targeting public sector entities, IT News Africa is thrilled to announce the upcoming Public Sector Cybersecurity Summit on April 3, 2024, at the Gallagher Convention Centre in Johannesburg.
-Our central theme, "Public-Private Collaboration: Strengthening Cybersecurity through Strategic Partnerships," underscores the critical importance of unity and shared strategies to fortify our defences against relentless cyber adversaries.
+JOHANNESBURG, SOUTH AFRICA - Media OutReach Newswire - 5 March 2024 - In the face of escalating cyber threats targeting public sector entities, IT News Africa is thrilled to announce the upcoming Public Sector Cybersecurity Summit on April 3, 2024, at the Gallagher Convention Centre in Johannesburg.
+Our central theme, 'Public-Private Collaboration: Strengthening Cybersecurity through Strategic Partnerships,' underscores the critical importance of unity and shared strategies to fortify our defences against relentless cyber adversaries.

 The Importance of Cybersecurity Awareness in the Public Sector